lucas-lourencoo/lucas-lourencoo/README.md

 # Hi there 👋, I'm Lucas

-👨🏻‍💻 I'm a Front-end Developer, passionate about solving problems with programming.
+👨🏻‍💻 I'm a Full-stack Developer, passionate about solving problems with programming.

 ### About me:
 <ul>